 - **Avocado Cream Sauce**

-- Preheat oven to 400 degrees F and line a baking sheet with foil.
+- Preheat oven to 400° F and line a baking sheet with foil.
 Spread out sweet potatoes and drizzle with 1 tbsp olive oil, salt and pepper.
-Bake for 20 minutes.
-Reduce oven heat to 350 degrees F.
+Bake for 20 minutes, tossing once halfway through.
+Reduce oven temperature to 350°F.

 - Heat a large skillet over medium heat.
 Add turkey and cook until browned, using a spatula to chop into small pieces.
-Add onion and garlic and cook until softened, ~3-4 minutes.
-Add black beans and cooked sweet potato and toss to combine.
-Transfer filling to a bowl.
+Add onion and garlic and cook until softened, about 4 minutes.
+Stir in black beans, sweet potato, and 1/2 cup of enchilada sauce; remove from heat.

-- Add a scoop of filling to tortilla, roll up and place seam-side down in baking dish.
-Repeat until all tortillas are filled.
-I can usually fit 10 tortillas in a line and two going down the side.
-If you have any leftover filling, you can spoon it over enchiladas or fill in the sides of the pan.
+- Add a generous scoop of filling to each tortilla.
+Roll up and place seam-side down in baking dish, repeating until all tortillas are filled.
+(If you have any leftover filling, you can spoon it over enchiladas or fill in the sides of the pan.)

 - Pour remaining enchilada sauce evenly over top.
-Top with cheese and bake at 350 degrees F for 20-25 minutes, until cheese is golden and bubbly.
+Top with cheese and bake at 350° F for 20 to 25 minutes, until cheese is golden and bubbly.

-- While the enchiladas are cooking, prepare the avocado cream sauce by combining avocado, yogurt, olive oil, water, lime and cilantro in food processor or blender.
-Blend until creamy and well-combined.
-If sauce is too thick, add 1-2 tsp more water.
+- While the enchiladas are cooking, prepare the avocado sauce by combining avocado, yogurt, lime, cilantro, and 1/4 cup water in a food processor or blender.
+Blend until creamy, and season to taste with salt and pepper.
+If sauce is too thick, add extra water or lime juice as needed.

-- Once enchiladas are cooked, use a spoon to drizzle sauce evenly overtop.
-Top with extra cilantro and/or green onion (optional).
-Serve!
+- Once enchiladas are cooked, drizzle sauce overtop.
+Top with extra cilantro and/or green onion, if desired.

 If you like this recipe, be sure to check out my other favorite Mexican-inspired recipes: